shay-te/core-lib/docs/index.md

 ```
 #### Code Explained:
 <b>Writing unit tests for your YourCoreLib class using the unittest framework, alongside Hydra for configuration management.</b>
-- <b>Importing necessary modules:</b>

-  - <b>unittest:</b> Standard Python module for writing unit tests.
-  - <b>hydra:</b> Hydra library for managing configurations.
-  - <b>GlobalHydra:</b> A class from Hydra used for global configuration management.
 - <b>Defining a function `get_config()` to use Hydra for loading testing `config.yaml` located under the testing folder.</b>
   - Clearing any existing Hydra configuration.
   - Initializing Hydra with a configuration path pointing to `../data/config and using config.yaml`.
   - Composing configuration, presumably loading it into memory, and returning it.
-  - Creating an instance of YourCoreLib using the configuration obtained from get_config().
-  - Processing outside the test case class, ensuring the configuration is set up before running any tests.

 - <b>Defining a test case class TestCrud that inherits from unittest.TestCase.</b>